 As the adopted son of Ute Winkler-Stumpf and as the first noma child to receive surgery in Germany, Binia Benjamin Winkler has headed the noma office in Regensburg since October 2019.
 Binia would like to give something back and support the help against the disease noma.
 After graduating as an industrial clerk in 2010, Binia worked in this profession for four years and then graduated as a state-approved fashion designer in 2017.

-"Guten Tag!
-Wie geht's?"
-Anita welcomes German-speaking visitors to Bissau - because the nurse learned German quite well when she accompanied little Aua for surgical treatment in Germany a few years ago.
-Anita lovingly cares for the noma children in the hospital and with her cheerful manner takes away their fear of the serious surgeries.
+"Good day!
+How are you!"
+Anita greets German-speaking visitors in Bissau - because the nurse learned German quite well when she accompanied little Aua to Germany for operations a few years ago.
+Anita lovingly cares for the Noma children in the hospital and takes away their fear of the serious operations with her cheerful manner.